starling021/ehtools/README.md

     INFO: For this shortcuts you will not need enter your ehtools password!

+# Use ehtools application

+    INFO: Ehtools application is an Ehtools
+    Framework shortcut that allows users to
+    execute Ehtools Framework just selecting
+    ehtools in applications and clicking on it!

+There are two ways how to setup ehtools application.

+## Using the installer

+    INFO: The ehtools INSTALLER allows
+    you to create ehtools application.

+## Using the ehtapp

+    INFO: There is an ehtools utility named ehtapp (read more in Ehtools Utilities) that allows users to configure ehtools application.

+> ehtapp --create

 # Why ehtools framework?

 > More than 58 tools for pentesting installed by default